learn-co-curriculum/binary-and-hexadecimal/README.md

 The binary number system (0,1), is exactly equivalent to our decimal number system (0,1,2,3,4,5,6,7,8,9), it just takes more digits to represent any given number.
-The advantage is that is simpler to manufacture physical hardware to work with 2 states than 10 states.
+Binary numbers are used instead of something familiar like decimal because it is easier to manufacture physical hardware to work with 2 states than 10 states.

 These number systems also referred to as "base 2" or "base 10".
 You can have a "base anything" number system.
 In fact,